orsonteodoro/oiledmachine-overlay/README.md

 *dev-dotnet/koala is a for facy.
 I is used to interact with the Facebook Graph API in ruby.

 *media-gfx/libcaca contains an experimental special 256 color patch from Ben Wiley Sittler.
 I don't know if the patch actually works from emperical tests.
 Maybe it is just me or I forward patched it wrong.
-I use the experimental 256 color for facy to render Facebook photos, animated gifs, and Facebook videos.
+I use the experimental 256 color for facy to render Facebook photos, animated gifs, and Facebook videos to try to better render skin color.
+I still think Termpic colors rendering is better.

 TODO (NOT COMMITED):